andersevenrud/ha-nexa-bridge-x/README.md

 # Home Assistant - Nexa Bridge X Integration

-This is a custom component for Home Assistant that integrates with the [Nexa Bridge X](https://nexa.se/nexa-bridge-x).
+This is a custom integration for Home Assistant that integrates with the [Nexa Bridge X](https://nexa.se/nexa-bridge-x).

-Features:
+Makes it possible to view and control devices set up in the Nexa App (or Admin Web UI).

+## Features

 > See [help](#help) below if you want to see support for more devices.
 I don't personally own every single type, and this hub supports devices with different protocols.